 You can even find World War II US Air Force cameras on exhibit here.
 But, the most interesting model and the one that took me by surprise was definitely the Zenit Fotosniper from the 1960s.
 This sniper type camera is said to have been used in Russia during the war and is truly one of a kind!
 There are also different Polaroid models like the classy white Polaroid Swinger 20, known to be one of the first inexpensive instant cameras.

-After witnessing many models with a dual lens, viewfinder cameras and even video cameras from the past, the finishing line of the museum is the best part yet.
+The finishing line of the museum is the best part yet.
 The child in you is sure to jump out, once you spot an eight-feet long camera and understand the mechanism behind it.
 Don’t forget to check it out, as namma Chennai is said to be the only other lucky place to boast of this model, apart from Australia.
-Also, not just 8MM movie cameras, but the museum also has the Mitchell 33mm Hollywood camera from the 1940s among other towering studio cameras.
+Entry starts from about INR 100.